 It will be given to new and continuing degree-level students from September 2020.

-- Undergraduate nursing, operating department practice, midwifery and paramedic students will receive a non-repayable and non-means tested grant of £5,000 a year to help with living costs.
+- Pre-registration nursing, operating department practice, midwifery, paramedic science, physiotherapy and occupational therapy students will receive a non-repayable and non-means tested grant of £5,000 a year to help with living costs.